m3dwards/parity-website/content/faqs/_index.md

 # FAQs

 ### Using a simple explanation, what is Parity?
 Parity is a zero interest overdraft in a local currency.
-You use this overdraft to buy from other businesses in the network.
-You sell to repay the overdraft or save for future purchases.

-### What are the benefits of Parity?
-The overdraft supports your cashflow, allowing you to make purchases without pounds.
-The network gives you a new local market for your business.

 ### What does local currency mean?
 It can only be used by local, independent businesses in Birmingham.

+### What do I use this local currency overdraft for?
+To buy from other businesses in the network.

+### How do I repay it?
+You sell to other businesses in the network.

+### What’s the benefit of the overdraft?
+It supports your cashflow, you can make purchases without pounds.

+### What’s the benefit of the network?
+It gives you a new local market for your business.

 ### Where has this worked before?
 It’s been working in Sardex, Italy since 2008 and WIR, Switzerland since 1934.